Tennis-Defending Miami champion Hurkacz advances, Medvedev stops Murray, Osaka gets walkover | Sports-Games

 "Playing against Andy is never easy," said Russian Medvedev, who is on a quest to regain his number-one ranking.
 "Managed to serve well, and I think that was one of the keys today."
 Japan's Osaka advanced to the fourth round on a walkover after Czech Karolina Muchova withdrew following an injury she sustained during warm-ups.

-The four-times Grand Slam champion will face the winner of an all-American clash between Ann Li and Alison Riske in the Grandstand later on Saturday.
+The four-times Grand Slam champion will next face Alison Riske, who defeated Ann Li 6-2 3-6 6-3 in an all-American clash.
 Muchova's was the latest injury to mar the women's field in Miami after Garbine Muguruza and Simona Halep pulled out on Thursday.

+TSITSIPAS PULLS AWAY LATE, ALCARAZ GETS FIRST MIAMI WIN World number five Stefanos Tsitsipas held off strong resistance from American qualifier J.J.
+Wolf and won 6-4 6-7(5) 6-1.

+The Greek, who hit 37 winners, will next face Alex de Minaur who defeated fellow Australian Jordan Thompson 6-2 6-3.
+"He's a fighter," Tsitsipas said of de Minaur.
+"I really hope to bring out the same kind of level that I brought in the third set and maintain that throughout the match."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)